baghdadl/cis-photoshop-api-docs/src/pages/code-sample/index.md

   -H 'x-api-key: <YOUR_API_KEY>'
 ```

 Once the job is complete your successful `/status` response will look similar to the response below; The output will have been placed in your requested location.
-In the event of failure the errors will be shown instead
+In the event of failure the errors will be shown instead.

 ```json
 {